 but you shall place a sword on my coffin

 for I was a brave soldier in the liberation war of mankind.

 Another example is Heinrich Hertz, the physicist, commemorated by the SI-unit for frequencies, i.e., kilohertz.
-In the Nazi era the Jew Hertz was persona not grata and so in Germany they were talking about kilohelmholtz in honor of Herman von Helmholtz. another great German but Arian physicist.
+In the Nazi era, the Jew Hertz was persona non grata.
+So in Germany, they were using kilohelmholtz in honor of Herman von Helmholtz, another famous German but Arian physicist.
 They even went so far to destroy Hertz's relief in Hamburg's town hall.
 It was replaced in a different style after the war.

 Passing the outflow of the Alster lake into the Alsterfleet, I noticed that the high waters of the Alster were evacuated.